 Choosing Life: Empowerment!
 Action!
 Results!
 (CLEAR)

-CLEAR is an evidence-based, health promotion intervention for males and females ages 16 and older living with HIV.
-CLEAR is a client-centered program delivered one-on-one using cognitive-behavioral techniques to change behavior.
+CLEAR is an evidence-based health promotion intervention for males and females ages 16 and older living with HIV.
+CLEAR is a client-centered program that's delivered one-on-one using cognitive-behavioral techniques to change behavior.
 CLEAR is a FREE, short-term counseling program that promotes healthy living.
 Sessions last 45 minutes to an hour, one a week for five weeks.
 We also provide Walmart gift cards upon completion of the program.

-CLEAR is not a substitute for other behavioral health, mental health, or substance use programs, but works very well alongside them, as we talk more specifically about living with HIV while working to improve participants’ lives.
-Participants say they enjoy meeting with a counselor individually to talk about what’s on their mind, setting goals and having their counselor check on their progress, discussing their thoughts and feelings in a confidential space, and practicing effective relaxation techniques and communication skills.
+CLEAR is not a substitute for other behavioral health, mental health, or substance use programs but works very well alongside them, as we talk more specifically about living with HIV while working to improve participants’ lives.
+Participants say they enjoy meeting with a counselor individually to talk about what’s on their minds, setting goals and having their counselor check on their progress, discussing their thoughts and feelings in a confidential space, and practicing effective relaxation techniques and communication skills.

 Ryan White Part B

 Ryan White Part B provides grant funding to states and territories to improve the quality, availability, and organization of HIV health care and support services.
 Part B funds core medical services and support services.
 The specific allowable services funded by each State are determined at the State level based on needs assessment and available funding.
 Core medical services include outpatient and ambulatory health services, ADAP, AIDS pharmaceutical assistance, oral health care, early intervention services, health insurance premium and cost-sharing assistance, home health care, medical nutrition therapy, hospice services, home and community-based health services, mental health services, outpatient substance abuse care, and medical case management, including treatment-adherence services.